bailey27/cppcryptfs/README.md

 The scope of testing of this feature makes the developer confident that this setting makes a mounted volume safe from access by an another ordinary logged-on user who is sharing the same computer.
 However, it is not certain that a determined and knowlegable attacker would not be able to find a way to circumvent this protection.

+This setting is not enabled in either the Default or Recommended settings.

 **Defaults and Recommended**

+These buttons restore all settings to either the default settings or the recommended settings.

 Currently, the default and recommended settings are the same.